 The concept of an extreme summer is closely related to the concept of a heat wave, even though there are important differences.
 An individual heat wave is commonly understood to be a single, quasi-continuous episode of abnormally hot surface weather with a duration ranging from days to weeks (Russo et al., 2015; Zschenderlein et al., 2019).
-Heat waves are thus strongly influenced by individual synoptic flow features such as atmospheric blocks (Brunner et al., 2017; Pfahl and Wernli, 2012;
+Heat waves are thus strongly influenced by individual synoptic flow features such as atmospheric blocks (Brunner et al., 2017; Pfahl and Wernli, 2012; Röthlisberger and Martius, 2019; Zschenderlein et al., 2019), stationary ridges (Sousa et al., 2018) or recurrent Rossby wave patterns (Röthlisberger et al., 2019).
+In contrast, extreme summers have a fixed duration (of 3 months), which is beyond the timescale of these synoptic flow features.
+Consequently, extreme summers require a temporal organisation of the relevant synoptic flow features, which can occur either "by chance" (internal atmospheric variability) or favoured by more slowly varying processes.
+Possible candidates for the latter are soil moisture fluctuations (Fischer et al., 2007; Lorenz et al., 2010; Seneviratne et al., 2010), sea ice dynamics (Cohen et al., 2014), or large-scale modes of variability in the ocean and atmosphere (e.g. Schneidereit et al., 2012).
+Understanding how this temporal organisation of weather within seasons occurs is challenging, as it requires a seamless approach (Hoskins, 2013), which couples weather system dynamics to these slower varying processes.

-- 50 Röthlisberger and Martius, 2019; Zschenderlein et al., 2019), stationary ridges (Sousa et al., 2018) or recurrent Rossby wave patterns (Röthlisberger et al., 2019).
-In contrast, extreme summers have a fixed duration (of three months), which is beyond the time scale of these synoptic flow features.
-Consequently, extreme summers require a temporal organization of the relevant synoptic flow features, which can occur either "by chance" (internal atmospheric variability) or favored by more slowly varying processes.
-Possible candidates for the latter are soil moisture fluctuations (Fischer et al., 2007; Lorenz et al., 2010; - 55 Seneviratne et al., 2010), sea ice dynamics (Cohen et al., 2014) or large-scale modes of variability in the ocean and atmosphere (e.g., Schneidereit et al., 2012).
-Understanding how this temporal organization of weather within seasons occurs is challenging as it requires a seamless approach (Hoskins, 2013), which couples weather system dynamics to these more slower varying processes. - 60 Like any other summer, an extreme summer will inevitably contain cooler and hotter days, which constitute the upper and lower parts of the T2m distribution during that summer.
+Like any other summer, an extreme summer will inevitably contain cooler and hotter days, which constitute the upper and lower parts of the daily mean 2 m temperature (T2m) distribution during that summer.
 However it is currently not known which part of the T2m distribution is particularly anomalous during an extreme summer.
 Thus, extreme summers with distinct "substructures" might occur, some of which are schematically illustrated in Fig. 1.
-For example, a summer might be an extreme summer because the hottest days of the season are particularly anomalous, with the remainder of the summer days being only moderately warmer than or even - 65 close to climatology.
-Such an extreme summer substructure was observed in large parts of Europe in the summer 2015, when the anomalies of the seasonal hottest days exceeded those of the seasonal mean by almost a factor of two (Dong et al., 2016).
-Hence the hottest days of the 2015 summer contributed over proportionally to the seasonal mean anomaly.
-However, also other substructures are plausible: a suppression of cool summer days, a uniform shift in the entire summer temperature distribution or any combination of these three options.
+For example, a summer might be an extreme summer because the hottest days of the season are particularly anomalous, with the remainder of the summer days being only moderately warmer than or even close to climatology.
+Such an extremesummer substructure was observed in large parts of Europe in the summer of 2015, when the anomalies of the seasonal hottest days exceeded those of the seasonal mean by almost a factor of 2 (Dong et al., 2016).
+Hence the hottest days of the 2015 summer contributed overproportionately to the seasonal mean anomaly.
+However, also other substructures are plausible: a suppression of cool summer days, a uniform shift